jlan84/pandas-assignment/introduction_to_data_science_HW_assignment.md

 </table>
 </div>

-### Exercise 3.3: Join the businesses.csv and inspections.csv on the business_id
+1. Join the businesses.csv and inspections.csv on the business_id column.
-column.
   * Use pandas DataFrame functions to merge df_businesses and df_inspection.
   * Inspect the resulting table.

 #### Extra Credit:
 * Print out the column names of df_businesses, df_inspection, and the resulting